How to manage and organize software development projects with Zepel

 All items in Zepel, except Sections, can have item properties:

-/ to trigger all commands.
+/ to trigger item properties command.
 Alternatively, you can open up an item’s details pop-up to set or change any of the properties.

 When you’re working on a feature, you’ll need people from other teams - design, QA, and marketing - to contribute as well.
 But how do you accomodate each of their workflows into your project?